NWChemEx/Chemist/docs/source/developer/design/chemistry/fragmenting/fragmented_molecule.rst

 In computational chemistry parlance, a molecule is the set of atoms we are running a computation on.
 Sometimes we need to describe a "piece of a molecule."
-These pieces are fragments, and when we decompose a molecules into a set of fragments, we say that the set forms a fragmented molecule if each atom in the original molecule appears in at least one of the fragments.
+These pieces are fragments, and the set of these fragments is the fragmented molecule.

 ************************************
 Why do we need fragmented molecules?